dixonaws/simple-alexa/README.md

 # The simplest way from 0 to Alexa
+In this walkthrough, we'll create a fully functional Alexa skill using the Alexa Skills Kit Command Line Interface.
+We'll make use of a pre-built template to stand up a skill and deploy it to an Amazon Echo device.
+You'll also be able to test the skill without a physical Echo device using the ASK-CLI or developer.amazon.com site.

+Here is what you will need to get started:
+1. An AWS account with permissions to create a Cloud9 environment, Lambda functions and obtain user IAM credentials
+2. An account on developer.amazon.com
+3. Optionally, an Amazon Echo device to test your skill

 You can do this from macOS, Windows, or Cloud9 in AWS.
 Tested with Node v6.1.3 and Python 3.6.6 on macOS 10.14.2, using AWS us-east-1.
 Make sure to create accounts on aws.amazon.com and developer.amazon.com.